makkhay/FirebaseAI-Android-Chat-App/README.md

 ## Functionality
 - Users can sign up using email/password or phone number.
+- Login credentials are stored in firebase database for authentication.
 - Automatic sign in when phone number is used.
 - Powered by AI bot so that users can have a logical conversation.
 - Demonstrates different charts such as graph, piechart, line chart, duo chart and bar graphs.